WeCovr

 Will my premium go up if an uninsured driver hits me and it's not my fault?

 If you have a comprehensive policy and the MIB agrees you were not at fault, your insurer should be able to recover all their costs.
 This means your No-Claims Bonus (NCB) should be reinstated and your excess refunded, preventing a premium increase at renewal due to the claim.
-However, the overall rising cost of the MIB levy, funded by all motorists, contributes to general premium hikes across the market.
+However, the overall rising cost of the MIB levy, funded by all motorists, contributes to general premium hikes across our panel.

 How can I check if another vehicle is insured?